Rib

 In vertebrate anatomy, ribs (costae) are the long curved bones which form the rib cage, part of the axial skeleton.
-In most tetrapods, ribs surround the chest, enabling the lungs to expand and thus facilitate breathing by expanding the chest cavity.
-They serve to protect the lungs, heart, and other internal organs of the thorax.
+In most tetrapods, ribs surround the thoracic cavity, enabling the lungs to expand and thus facilitate breathing by expanding the thoracic cavity.
+They serve to protect the lungs, heart, and other vital organs of the thorax.
 In some animals, especially snakes, ribs may provide support and protection for the entire body.